ricardorqr/microservice/README.md

 </parent>
 ```

-Also, the `artifactId` tags is detailed below.
+Also, the `artifactId` tag is detailed below.
 ```xml
 <artifactId>service-registry</artifactId>
 ```